 That’s a pretty significant question.
 If the grilling experience doesn’t deliver for you, the chances are good that your electric grill purchase will end up collecting dust in the garage instead of providing years of grilled food and good times.

 So, how can you serve up a course of food with authentic grilled flavors on an electric grill?
-The secret is to skip the flattop or griddle models and choose an electric grill that looks, operates and delivers results just like a traditional grill.
+The secret is to skip the flattop or griddle models and choose an electric grill that looks, operates, and delivers results just like a traditional grill.

 Here are the two most important design features to look for in an outdoor electric grill to make sure you can provide an authentic grilled experience for your guests.

-Electric Grill with Grates, not Grooves
+Use an Electric Outside Grill with Grates, Not Grooves

 Do you want a grill that merely cooks the food on raised grooves or one that grills the food on grates suspended over a heat source, much like a traditional flamed grill?
 Many outdoor electric grills are simply flattop griddles with raised grooves, which give the food a distinctive grilled look but do not deliver on the grilled flavor.
-If you’ve ever used one of the popular clamshell style grills, you know that while the food may look grilled, it doesn’t quite have the flavor you’d expect.
+If you’ve ever used one of the popular clamshell-style grills, you know that while the food may look grilled, it doesn’t quite have the flavor you’d expect.

-However, electric grills with removable grates cook the food in the same way a wood, charcoal or gas grill does, by suspending the food on the grates and superheating the air beneath.
+However, electric grills with removable grates cook the food in the same way a wood, charcoal, or gas grill does, by suspending the food on the grates and superheating the air beneath.
 This produces the distinctive char and flavor you can only get when there is airflow between the food and the heat source.

 Having actual grill grates is only the first half of the grilled flavor equation.
 The second half is the all-important flavor bars.
 These bars sit above the heating element, playing a vital role in introducing flavor to the food as it cooks.
 The bars catch all the juices and drippings of the food throughout the cooking process, vaporizes them, and re-introduces them to the food as the heat and smoke rise back up.